UNSWCOMP9321/Invincible/README.txt

 		Mac: open -a Google\ Chrome --args --disable-web-security

 Introduction
-This Data Mashup application combines geographic information and online job data to demonstrate job research and statistics of Australia and the United Kingdom.
-The web application is designed to do researches on three dimensionality, including Jobs by Location, Jobs by Industry, Weekly Work Hours which provides an overview on job geographic distrubution, indurtry job amount and workload by gender in the two countries.
+This Data Mashup application combines geographic information and online job data to demonstrate job research and statistics of Australia and the United Kingdom.The web application is designed to do researches on three dimensionality, including Jobs by Location, Jobs by Industry, Weekly Work Hours which provides an overview on job geographic distrubution, indurtry job amount and workload by gender in the two countries.
 There are diversified interaction for users to do quick filter or search for specific contents and due to RESTful apis design, much more functions is easy to expanded.